SixArm/topics/topics/ui-ux-primer-introduction/index.md

 ## Who should read this?

-People should read this primer if they want to learn quickly about user iterface (UI) design and user experience (UX) development, and how these concepts are practiced in companies today.
+People should read this primer if they want to learn quickly about user interface (UI) design and user experience (UX) development, and how these concepts are practiced in companies today.

 ### For practitioners